-The forest data for the inventory have been estimated by using data from the Forestry Commission's planting statistics and the National Forest Inventory.
-Information from the Subcompartment database (SCDB, the Forestry Commission database of information on the growth rate and management of the Forestry Commission (FC) and Natural Resources Wales (NRW) forest estate) was used to create a distribution of species and yield class (an indication of growth rate).
+Information from the Sub-compartment database (SCDB, the Forestry Commission database of information on the growth rate and management of the Forestry Commission (FC) and Natural Resources Wales (NRW) forest estate) was used to create a distribution of species and yield class (an indication of growth rate) for the FC/NRW forest estate.
 For the non-FC/NRW forest estate information from the NFI survey of woodlands was analysed to estimate yield class and species by age class, and scaled to represent the whole private forest estate.
+Data from the Forestry Commission's new planting and wood production statistics were used to assign the areas in an age class to individual years, either as areas restocked or areas newly planted.

 Management of forests is represented as one of four options: Clearfell with thinnings, clearfell without thinnings, managed but not clearfelled, and not used for timber production.
 For the clearfell forests restocking occurs after the rotation period.
 For non-clearfell productive woodlands it is assumed there is a 30 year overlap of restocking and non-restocked trees.
-It was assumed that the private sector distribution of managed forests would follow the same pattern as for the public forest estate.
 The area of land felled each year was estimated from the wood production statistics separately for both FC/NRW and private forests.
 The rotation periods for forests were estimated based on information on the intended management of the FC/NRW estate.
 This analysis gave a target rotation period for each modelled species and yield class.

-In order to match production, given the age class distribution of the forest, this rotation period was adjusted iteratively for the FC/NRW and private forests, separately, to match the timber production statistics.
-It was assumed that the forests would be felled evenly over a period +/-2 years from the target rotation period.
+The actual rotations historically applied to the forest estate are unknown and for the private forests the area of woodland used for timber production is also unknown.
+In order to match production, given the age class distribution of the forest, an algorithm was implemented to adjust the assumed rotations and the percentage of private sector woodland not used for timber production.
+This algorithm adjusts these assumptions in order to match the modelled wood production with the timber production statistics separately for the FC/NRW and private forests.
+It was assumed that the forests would be felled evenly over a period +/-7 years from the target rotation period.
 A comprehensive description of this algorithm will be presented in a separate technical report.